kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/gke/_index.en.md

 Clusters can be imported only once in a single project.
 The same cluster can be imported for the other projects.

 ![Select GKE cluster](/img/kubermatic/master/tutorials/external_clusters/select_gke_cluster.png "Select GKE cluster")

+- Provide Credentials in either of the below mentioned ways:
+    - Select a pre-created preset which stores the provider specific credentials.

+      Create a preset on your KKP cluster with `spec.gke.serviceAccount` containing the base64 encoded service account.

+    - Manually enter the credentials ServiceAccount

+- After user provides all required credentials, credentials will be validated.

+{{% notice info %}}
+Validation performed will only check if the credentials have `Read` access.
+{{% /notice %}}

 ## Cluster Details Page